 The first time we dined at Be Our Guest Restaurant, we did so with easyWDW Josh; you can read his review of the experience here.
 He ordered the Braised Pork – Slow Cooked Pork with Vegetables and Bacon with Mashed Potatoes and Green Beans Jardiniere, which was a low calorie option.
 He seemed to enjoy it for what it was, and he indicated that he’d highly recommend it even though it wasn’t a lot of food.

-One motif of Be Our Guest’s lunch menu seemed to be ambitious and pricey but undersized entrees.
+One motif of Be Our Guest’s lunch menu seems to be ambitious, but slightly undersized entrees.
+This isn’t such a bad thing, as you’ll probably want to get a soup (French Onion!) plus another entree plus dessert, which will be expensive, but a delicious experience.
 The restaurant actually feels like it’s striving for an experience somewhere between counter service and table service in terms of quality.
 We view this as a good thing, as it’s a serious upgrade over much of the forgettable dining in the Magic Kingdom.
 However, if you’re on a budget, have a huge appetite, or are a really picky eater, this may be a problem.

 Here’s the Quinoa Salad with Green Beans, Potatoes, Olives, Roasted Red Peppers, Golden Beets, and Tomatoes.
 Sarah loves this salad.
 She is a big fan of quinoa, and was impressed to find something like this at a Magic Kingdom counter service restaurant.
 As the “victim” (or survivor?) of a quinoa-addicted spouse, I can say with some certainty that reasonable people would find this–and any other “food” containing quinoa–disgusting.
 I have had my fair share of quinoa, and it is never good.
 It’s only remotely palatable when heavily seasoned; most of the time it’s bland and not worth consuming.